Holo-Light-GmbH/StylusToolKit-Unity/Docs/SETUP_SCENE.md

-# Setup Scene for Stylus and Building
+# Setup Scene for Stylus XR and Building/Deploying

 ## Configure Scene and Project Settings
 * The most important prefab is **Stylus** which is located in `Holo-Light → STK →  Prefabs → Stylus`.
 To set up the most basic Stylus Scene just drag the prefab **Stylus** in the hierarchy of **MixedRealityPlayspace**.